MeeGoIntegration/imager/docs/configuration/build_image-conf.rst

 Using sudo
 ----------

-In order to run the mic2 tool, the nobody user needs sudo rights to mic-image-creator ::
+In order to run the mic2 tool, the img user needs sudo rights to mic-image-creator ::

- cat >> /etc/sudoers.d/nobody << EOF
+ cat >> /etc/sudoers.d/img << EOF
- nobody ALL=(ALL)NOPASSWD:/usr/bin/mic-image-creator
+ img ALL=(ALL)NOPASSWD:/usr/bin/mic-image-creator
  EOF
  chmod 0440 /etc/sudoers.d/nobody